sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the left and right-aligned labels.
 * Modifies the ACTIVATEFIELD, IGNOREFIELD, SHOWFIELD, and HIDEFIELD operations to avoid ambiguities when multiple forms are inserted on the page.

-= 5.2.26 =

-* Fixes a minor issue with Dropdown choices with large text when the Select2 component is enabled.
-* Includes minor modifications in the form builder.
-* Adds new predefined templates.